penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/newsletter/readme.txt

 * **Unlimited subscribers** with statistics
 * **Unlimited newsletter** with tracking
+* Multilist ready with list combinations targeting (all in, at least one, exclusions, ...)
 * Subscription spam check with domain/ip black lists, Akismet, captcha
+* **Delivery speed** fine control (from 12 emails per hour to as much as your blog can manage)
 * [GDPR ready](https://www.thenewsletterplugin.com/documentation/gdpr-compliancy)
 * **Responsive email Drag & Drop composer**
 * Customizable **subscription widget**, **page** or **custom form**